DylanAKing/OpenVPN-Installer/README.md

 Installation requirements:\
   -2 clean ubuntu 20.04 systems or Virtual machines with lan access\
   -ip addresses of both systems\
-  -active internet connection
+  -active internet connection\
   -identify the network interface to use on the Server(ex: en0, eth0, ens18,...)

 Installation instructions:\
  1.) download a zipped copy of the repo, and unzip it\
- 2.) if you havent look over the README.md\
- 3.) make executable with:  chmod +x install-ovpn-server.sh\
+ 2.) make executable with:  chmod +x install-ovpn-server.sh\
- 4.)
+ 3.)
 Start the installation with:  ./install-ovpn-server.sh

 SOURCES:\
 this script was derived from two tutorials by Jamon Camisso.\